Abdo-Abuharrus211/aabuharrus-site/README.md

 - [X] Build the Bio.
 - [X] Build the Skills conveyor belt.
 - [X] Build the Projects gallery.
-- [ ] Build Interests and Experiences.
+- [ ] Build Interests and Hobbies page/section.
 - [X] Build the base layout.
 - [X] Build the contact form or section in footer...etc.
 - [X] Design data schemas and store data.